 I highly encourage everyone to leverage these free resources by sharing them in your community groups and with friends you know who could use them.
 Enjoy!

 What does it take to have a WCS dance where both partners contribute to the fun?
 As a leader, do you wish playful followers would let you lead more?
 Or wonder why more followers don’t play with you they way they do when they dance with other leaders?
-As a follower, do you wonder how you can
+As a follower, do you

 West Coast Swing offers a unique opportunity for both partners to express themselves and co-create in amazing “dance conversations”.
 But it wasn’t always balanced or amiable.
 So how did we get here?
 This article describes the journey of how the the improvised conversation of West Coast Swing social dancing has evolved dramatically over the